A frozen industrial complex of rust-orange towers, lit by hearth-fire, fading into falling snow

 A wanderer atop a massive mech, roaming the wastes for reasons they don't share easily.
 Cross paths with them enough and their story starts to unfold.
 The wandering may be a way of staying ahead of the hunter cult — of managing their own deterioration through isolation.

-A muscular tattooed man holding a heavy hammer in a gritty industrial workshop
+A massive bald tattooed man raises a heavy hammer in a grimy industrial workshop

 CHARACTER · 04